Thursday, December 25, 2008

 This is the quilt I always associate with that Christmas.
 I'd just finished it for James’ third birthday.

-Included on the label is a Dickens quotation: “ . . . for it is good to be children sometimes, and never better than at Christmas when its mighty Founder was a child himself.”
+On the back is a quote from Charles Dickens: “ ... it is good to be children sometimes, and never better than at Christmas when its mighty Founder was a child himself.”

 It was certainly good to be James that Christmas!